webtorrent/webtorrent/README.md

 **Best solution:** Mainstream BitTorrent clients add support for WebTorrent.
 Basically, normal clients implement WebRTC so that WebTorrent clients can directly connect to them.
 (This could happen once WebTorrent has a lot of users.)

 **Good solution:** Users who want to download torrents that aren't yet seeded by any WebTorrent users need to install a "hybrid client" that implements WebTorrent **and** BitTorrent.
-This can be implemented as a Chrome/Firefox App/Extension that bridges the two networks like this:
+This can be implemented as a native torrent client that bridges the two networks like this:

   - Hybrid clients can seed+leech from **both** WebTorrent and BitTorrent users.
   - Hybrid clients are DHT nodes in **both** the WebTorrent and BitTorrent DHTs.